Context Scoping and Workspace Configuration for High-Quality Recommendations

 Example: "Annual infrastructure spend cannot exceed $600K including licensing.
 Engineering headcount capped at 20 FTEs through fiscal year."

 Workspaces commonly skew heavily toward technical requirements and under-represent the other two.
-When that happens, recommendations describe what's technically possible without reflecting what's actually viable for the business.
+When that happens, blueprints describe what's technically possible without reflecting what's actually viable for the business.
 Cover all three types and Catio can evaluate tradeoffs the way your team would.

 Validate Scoping Through the Context Summary